Image Border Styles

 What border styles are available?

-Can I adjust the border width?
+Can I adjust border width?

-What's the difference between solid and gradient borders?
+What is the difference between solid and gradient borders?

 Can I use transparent borders?